Pop kreatif: 21st century resurgence

 With growing interest from younger generations, many Indonesians have begun referring to pop kreatif from the 1980s and 1990s as "Indonesian City pop."
-This trend has gained traction among young music enthusiasts, coinciding with the global revival of Japanese City pop, which has been fueled by the rise of internet streaming platforms like YouTube and Spotify.
-Spotify Indonesia data (2024) shows an increase in searches for "Indonesian City Pop"-themed playlists, with streaming increasing by 120% compared to the previous year.
-As a result, Indonesian youths have been rediscovering pop kreatif, embracing its nostalgic charm and its parallels to the cosmopolitan aesthetics of Japanese City Pop.
-There is no well-defined or established connection between Japanese City Pop and pop kreatif.
+This trend, appearing in the 2010s in Indonesia, has gained traction among young music enthusiasts, coinciding with the global revival of Japanese city pop, which has been fueled by the rise of internet streaming platforms like YouTube and Spotify.
+To Wisnu Dewabrata of Kompas.id, a major factor behind Indonesia's city pop and pop kreatif revival was the popularity of Miki Matsubara's "Stay With Me," which in turn renewed attention to songs such like Christ Kayhatu's "Kau Yang Ceria" on social media.
+Hakam Alghivari of Radar Bojonegoro noted that Spotify and YouTube algorithms had frequently promoted songs with a "lighthearted feel, gentle melodies, and harmonious arrangements" as a factor in the music's renewed popularity, noting the prevalence of pop kreatif songs on nostalgia- and city pop-themed playlists.
+Such songs are also widely used in short-form videos, where it had "[...] become part of the digital aesthetic favored by the younger generation."
+A similar phenomenon has also been observed in the revival of Japanese city pop.
+Spotify Indonesia data from 2024 shows a 120% increase in streaming of 'Indonesian City Pop'-themed playlists compared to the previous year, driven largely by renewed interest among Millennial and Gen Z listeners.
+As a result, Indonesian youths have been rediscovering pop kreatif, embracing its nostalgic charm and its parallels to the cosmopolitan aesthetics of Japanese city pop.
+The revival of Indonesian, Malaysian, and Japanese city pop had also led to an interest amongst young people to buy physical media, largely vinyls.

+There is no well-defined or established connection between Japanese city pop and pop kreatif.
 However, both genres share a common root in soft rock and jazz fusion.
-Sommet & Kat writes that the development of both Japanese city pop and Indonesian pop kreatif likely paralleled each other, in line with broader trends in the reception of Western popular music across Asia throughout the 20th century, thereby defining their similarities.
+Both also appealed to the urban leisure classes in their respective countries, amid rapid technological and socio-economic change.
+Japanese popular music were also circulating in Indonesia, with names such as Mariya Takeuchi and Tatsuro Yamashita being known in the country during this period.
+Tatsuro Yamashita reportedly gained popularity in Indonesia through the release of songs such as "Morning Glory", "Mermaid", and "Rainy Walk".
+In the context of the musical development of pop kreatif, scholar Kitano wrote, "it would not be wrong to think of [pop kreatif] as the equivalent of Japanese pop after the emergence of so-called 'new music,' such as Tatsuro Yamashita."
+Sommet and Kat suggest, however, that the development of both Japanese city pop and Indonesian pop kreatif likely paralleled each other, in line with broader trends in the reception of Western popular music across Asia throughout the 20th century, thereby defining their similarities.
 Adding that the influence of soft rock, jazz fusion, funk, and disco from the United States and Europe played a crucial role in shaping both genres, as local musicians adapted these styles to their own cultural and musical landscapes.
 This historical context may also contribute to the contemporary revival of city pop, as listeners across Asia and beyond, rediscover and reinterpret these genres within a modern musical framework.